workshopdemos/doggos-gse/README_ENDEVOR.md

 ## Edit the DOGGOS application

 1. Copy block of code (lines 60-62)
-2. Paste it after line 62
+2. Paste it after line 62 (You can use CTRL+G to jump into the given line number)
 3. Change JINGO to another dog breed name (e. g. **HUSKY**) in the whole pasted block of code
 4. For HUSKY-INDEX-VALUE change VALUE to 9  (line 64)
 5. For OTHER-INDEX-VALUE change VALUE to 10 (line 67)